-(Contributing Editors: Peter Stamatis; Susan Frissell: “Women With Wheels”, “ChicagoNow Girls Go Racing”)
+(Contributing Editors: Peter Stamatis; Susan Frissell: “Women With Wheels”)

 It’s Official: Roadblazing.com’s sister blog site “Drive…He Said“ has now [nearly, since the recent announcement of the Dodge Challenger Hellcat Demon] completed its mission of whetting Tire Shredding appetites.

-Two year ago we taunted readers with our version of a bona fide “Burnout” with a 2015 Dodge Challenger Hemi R/T Plus 5.7L
+Two years ago RB.com‘s sister outlet, ChicagoNow.com “Drive…He Said,” began it’s descent towards the Netherworld with a bona fide “Burnout” in a 2015 Dodge Challenger Hemi R/T Plus 5.7L

-A year and a half ago we descended a rung to wring out a 2015 Dodge Challenger R/T Scat Pack 6.4L :
+A year and a half ago RB.com editors descended a rung to wring out a 2015 Dodge Challenger R/T Scat Pack 6.4L :

 Tarmac tarring beasts though both may be, they are but a veritable “Warm Door” before entering the “Scorching Gates to Hades’ House” itself:

 Enter the House of Hellcat at your own risk, given the 707 stonking horse hoofs worth.
 With a foreboding Plus (+) symbol suffix on the Dodge Performance Pages.

 Now “Drive…He Said” has driven it’s share of purpose made 600+ hp cars, including FCA SRT Division’s exiting Viper.
 Each of which demands preparation with a level of concentration and coordination necessary to push the limits and skin a track faster than before.